you3quan2/youquan-blog/_posts/2020-03-26-setup-git-gitlab-clion-c.md

 ED25519 is the most recommended public-key algorithm available today!
 You can read more about it [here](https://medium.com/risan/upgrade-your-ssh-key-to-ed25519-c6e8d60d3c54).

-We will be asked to input a file path to save our SSH key pair and a passphrase to secure our new SSH pair.
+We will be asked to input a file path to save our SSH key pair and a passphrase to secure our new SSH key pair.
 Both of these can be ignore by pressing `ENTER`.
 If we did this correctly, we will get multiple messages, telling us where our identification and public key have been saved.
 We will also get our key fingerprint and our key's randomart image.

 ```shell
 Your identification has been saved in ~/.ssh/id_ed25519.